 Additional Time to Complete Program: The Program Advisory Committee reserves the right to extend a student's training to make up for a deficit in a single course.
 This remediation is not to extend training more than five (5) months from the end of the program year, for a completion time of 150% of the program.
 Students may also receive additional time to complete the program due to military obligations or unforeseen circumstances, such as health conditions or emergencies.
-Students requesting additional time to complete the program due to military obligations or unforeseen circumstances must request consideration in writing to the program director.
+Students requesting additional time to complete the program due to military obligations in writing to the program due to military obligations or unforeseen circumstances must request consideration in writing to the program director.
 Specific details for completing the program will be determined on a case-by-case basis.